Corporate Development Division

 InfoComm Technology Department

-InfoComm Technology Department (ICTD) plans, implements and supports ACRA’s ICT infrastructure, systems and solutions, and delivers value-creating ICT solutions.
-ICTD’s key responsibilities include ICT Governance, Application Systems, Technical Services Management and Maintenance.
+InfoComm Technology Department (ICTD) plans, implements and supports ACRA’s ICT infrastructure and application systems and delivers value-creating ICT solutions.
+ICTD’s key responsibilities include Application Systems and Technical Services Management and Maintenance.
 It capitalizes on IT as a strategic tool for continuous improvement and agency’s overall business transformation.
 It also advises ACRA on Singapore’s smart nation strategies and initiatives.

 Financial Reporting Division